 The drug shortage is an incredibly large and complex issue.
 It is overwhelming even trying to understand the causes behind this problem, much less how it can be remedied.
 There are so many branches of causation to account for, and several exacerbating factors that have their own webs of cause and effect.
 As I detailed in the last blog, there are historical, governmental, cultural and circumstantial components at play, so there is simply no easy fix.
 Any approach to solving this problem requires a multifaceted outlook with much expertise.

-As an organization of undergraduate university students, we are acutely aware of the largeness of this issue, and our own restrictions to respond to it.
-We are only part way through our education, we have limited resources and limited time.
-We are powerless to affect the policies, frameworks and other factors that cause the shortage in Guatemala.
-So, because we recognize our inadequacy to enact wholesome solutions, we instead find our purpose in working at the level of supply.
-We think and advocate at the level of medical clinics, schools and orphanages that are doing their best to provide quality care.
+We are acutely aware of the largeness of this issue, and our own restrictions to respond to it.
+We recognize our inadequacy to enact solutions at a policy level, so we instead find our purpose in working at the level of supply.
+We advocate and provide resources for medical clinics, schools and orphanages that are doing their best to provide quality care.
 We aid healthcare facilities in securing the supplies and medications that they need.

 To do this we collaborate with other like-minded organizations, and we raise awareness to let people know what is happening and how they can be involved in the effort to provide help.
-Most importantly, we raise the funds that are lacking and use them to assist healthcare facilities in providing for the communities they serve.
+We raise funds and use them to assist healthcare facilities in providing for the communities they serve.